 Most of the passengers travel in the Economy class.
 The cheapest Light ticket includes only a seat.
 You need to pay extra for luggage and a pre-selected seat.
 However, a seat can be selected free of charge during the check-in process.
-On short-haul routes, water and blueberry juice are complimentary but other snacks and drinks including coffee and tea cost.
+On short-haul routes, water and blueberry juice are complimentary but other snacks and drinks including coffee and tea cost more.
 On long-haul routes, meals and drinks are complimentary for all passengers.
 A more expensive Classic ticket includes also luggage to the hold but the onboard service level is the same as with a Light ticket.
 A Classic ticket has also better cancellation/change (of flight) conditions.

 Premium Economy class will become available for long-haul flights.
-Passengers under Premium Economy class have more spacious seats, and better meals and drinks are free.
-Also, Premium Economy class has a cheaper Light ticket option without luggage allowance.
+Passengers under the Premium Economy class have more spacious seats, and better meals and drinks are free.
+Also, the Premium Economy class has a cheaper Light ticket option without luggage allowance.

 Business class is the best travel class of Finnair.
 The best food and drinks are served.
 On short-haul flights, the adjacent seat will be free.
 On long-haul flights, Business class passengers can travel on a full-flat seat with a personal light, USB sockets and a big screen.

 In the Economy class, Finnair serves only water and blueberry juice on European routes.
-In the Business class, food and all drinks are complimentary.
+In Business class, food and all drinks are complimentary.

 On long-haul routes, Finnair serves meals and drinks for all passengers.
-Passengers in the Business and Premium Economy class will get better food choices and more drinks are available.
+Passengers in the Business and Premium Economy classes will get better food choices and more drinks are available.
 Economy passengers get only one glass of wine, beer or unalcoholic drinks.
 Water and blueberry juice are always free onboard Finnair.

 There is a paid WiFi on Finnair's Airbus fleet.
 Airbus A330 and A350 fleet have also personal entertainment screens for every passenger.

 In A330 and A350 aircraft, both Economy and Business seats have a personal entertainment system.
-According to our Finnair A350 experiences, the screen is bright and moderately big.
+According to our Finnair A350 experience, the screen is bright and moderately big.
 It is easy to be watched even on a bright day.
 The touch sensitivity of the screen is good and the system is user-friendly overall.
 The user interface is intuitive.

 In-flight entertainment systems have a common challenge.
 Cabin background noise together with cheap headphones makes listening to music or following movies an unpleasant experience.
 In business class, airlines usually provide better headphones but in economy class, the headphones are just poor.

 Especially on long-distance flights, we bring our noise-cancelling headphones with us because they suppress the background noise.
 Using the entertainment system is then a much nicer experience when the sound quality is better.
 Good headphones are also comfortable for your ears.
-Check out affordable JBL headphones on Amazon. (#ad)

-In all Finnair's Airbus aircraft, a passenger can connect to onboard WiFi to use Finnair's Nordic Sky portal.
+In all of Finnair's Airbus aircraft, a passenger can connect to onboard WiFi to use Finnair's Nordic Sky portal.
 The portal has entertainment like free newspapers and paid WiFi options.
 It is possible to do purchases via the portal.